jacques/plutus-theme-iamfintech/README.md

 ## License

-The Plutus Demo Theme is licensed under the MPL v.2.0
+The Demo Theme for Plutus is licensed under the [MPL v.2.0](LICENSE).
+These templates are distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
+See the License for the specific language governing permissions and limitations under the License.